The Science of Perfect Sleep: Circadian Rhythms and Morning Sunlight

 Dopamine and Scrolling

-Beyond light itself, digital environments stimulate the brain through novelty and reward.
-Endless feeds, notifications, and rapid content shifts elevate dopamine, keeping the mind alert long after the body would prefer to wind down.
-The result is a subtle but persistent state of cognitive arousal that lingers into bedtime.
+Beyond the light itself, digital devices stimulate the brain through novelty and reward.
+Notifications, social feeds, reels and algorithm-driven content elevate dopamine and keep the mind alert well past the point where the body would prefer to wind down.
+The result is a subtle state of cognitive arousal that can linger for longer than most people realise.

 Mitigation Strategies

-When evening device use is unavoidable, blue-light-blocking glasses can soften the circadian signal reaching the brain.
-They do not remove stimulation entirely, but they reduce one of the most disruptive inputs.
-Combined with dimmer lighting and calmer content, they help create a gentler transition toward sleep.
+If evening screen use is unavoidable, blue light blocking glasses reduce the circadian signal reaching the brain.
+They don't stop the stimulation entirely, but they remove one of the most disruptive inputs.
+Combined with dimmer lighting and quieter activities like reading, they help create a more gradual transition toward sleep.

 The Digital Sunset Rule

-Powering down electronics about two hours before bed allows neural activity to decelerate naturally.
-This buffer period gives the mind space to drift away from the day’s intensity, making sleep onset smoother and more predictable.
-You can read our blog blue light glasses explained that covers more detail.
+Powering down devices around two hours before bed gives the mind space to decelerate naturally.
+That buffer period allows neural activity to ease away from the intensity of the day, making sleep onset smoother and more predictable.
+Our blog post on blue light glasses explained goes into more detail if you want to dig further into this.

 Man wearing blue light glasses looking at a computer screen